'Don’t Say Gay' Bill Close To Florida House Vote

 TALLAHASSEE (CBSMiami) – Protests are popping up around the state against the Parental Rights in Education Bill, also known as the “Don’t Say Gay” bill.

-Miami high school senior Javier Gomez went to Tallahassee to rally against the bill.READ MORE: Ukrainian & Russians In Miami Community All Hoping For Peaceful Resolution
+Miami high school senior Javier Gomez went to Tallahassee to rally against the bill.READ MORE: Consumer Alert: AT&T Shutting Down 3G Network, Impacts Older Cellphones, Tablets

 “I’m frustrated, I’m angry, I’m disappointed, I’m scared,” Gomez said.